10 Questions to Ask Your Doctor About Birth Controlby Allison Bush Editor

 Is there an emergency method if my birth control fails?

-Be sure to discuss with your doctor birth control alternatives in case your birth control fails. for example, emergency contraceptive pills are available, if a condom breaks.
+Be sure to discuss birth control alternatives if your birth control fails with your doctor.
+For example, emergency contraceptive pills are available, if a condom breaks.